dirtman/ibapi/doc/host:update.md

 - -F &lt;fields>, --Fields=&lt;fields>:

     Specify fields and corresponding values to be updated.
-For intance:
+For instance:
     "comment=RT100931",view=default,ttl=900".

 - -i \[+|-\]&lt;new\_IP>, --IP=\[+|-\]&lt;new\_IP>: